Zach Ertz

-Zachary Adam Ertz (born November 10, 1990) is an American football tight end for the Arizona Cardinals of the National Football League (NFL).
-He was drafted by the Philadelphia Eagles in the second round of the 2013 NFL draft and later won Super Bowl LII with the team.
-He played college football at Stanford, where he was recognized as a unanimous All-American.
+Zachary Adam Ertz (born November 10, 1990) is an American professional football tight end for the Washington Commanders of the National Football League (NFL).
+He played college football for the Stanford Cardinal, earning unanimous All-American honors in 2012 before being selected by the Philadelphia Eagles in the second round of the 2013 NFL draft.
+Ertz played nine seasons with the Eagles, making three Pro Bowls and winning Super Bowl LII with them.
+He holds the NFL record for most receptions in a season by a tight end and has also been a member of the Arizona Cardinals and Detroit Lions.
+His wife Julie is a former player for the U.S. national soccer team.

-Early years
+Early life

 Born in Orange, California, Ertz grew up as the oldest of four children.
 His father played for the Lehigh University football team from 1981 to 1984.
 Ertz played high school football and basketball at Monte Vista High School in Danville, California.
 As a senior, he had 56 receptions, 756 receiving yards, and 14 receiving touchdowns for the football team and was named to the All-East Bay Athletic League first team.

 College career

-Ertz attended Stanford University, where he played for the Stanford Cardinal football team from 2009 to 2012.
+Ertz attended Stanford University, where he played football for the Cardinal from 2009 to 2012.
 He redshirted the 2009 season.
 In 2010, he played 13 games and had 16 catches for 190 yards and five touchdowns.
 He had two receptions, including a touchdown, in the Orange Bowl against Virginia Tech that year.

 Ertz had 27 receptions, 343 receiving yards, and four receiving touchdowns in 2011, despite missing three games due to a knee injury.
 In the Fiesta Bowl, he had four catches and one touchdown against Oklahoma State.
 The following season, as a junior, Ertz had 69 catches, 898 receiving yards, and six touchdowns.
 He had three catches for 61 yards in the Rose Bowl.
 His 898 receiving yards was the most by an FBS tight end that season.
-He was a consensus All-American, a finalist for the Mackey Award, and an All-Pac-12 first team selection.
+He was a unanimous All-American, a finalist for the Mackey Award, and an All-Pac-12 first team selection.

-After the 2012 season, Ertz announced that he would enter the NFL Draft.
+After the 2012 season, Ertz announced that he would enter the NFL draft.